How to Grow Hardy Geraniums

 Planting combinations with Geraniums

 Geraniums are versatile and look good planted with many of our garden favourites.
-Illustrated below are three planting combinations, in addition Geraniums look good planted with Nepeta, low growing roses, Achillea, Salvia, with any summer flowering perennial.
+Illustrated below are four planting combinations.
+In addition Geraniums look good planted with Nepeta, low growing roses, Achillea, Salvia, and many summer flowering perennials.

 Bee Friendly Geraniums

-Many Geraniums have flowers which are a strong blue and purple, which makes Geraniums are attractive to bees.
+Many Geraniums flower in shades of blue and purple, which makes Geraniums are attractive to bees.
 If you are interested in seeing just how attracted bees are to blue Geraniums, take time out to view a short video taken on a lovely warm summer's day.
 If nothing else, it's a relaxing few minutes with the sounds of summer.
 In this setting, Geraniums and Chives are planted together to create a bee heaven.

 Dead heading and Cutting back Hardy Geraniums

 One of the good things about Growing Geraniums is that they need little attention and they will grow in most soils, (except waterlogged,) in full sun or in partial shade.
-The only effort when growing Geraniums is with regard to dead heading and because most varieties of Geranium produce a lot of flowers, this equates to a lot of dead heading.
+The only effort when growing Geraniums is regarding dead heading and because most varieties of Geranium produce a lot of flowers, this equates to a lot of dead heading.

 The image below shows the very large number of spent flowers some Geraniums can produce dead headed in one session.